nakapoor/wordCount/README.md

 wordCount
 =========

-This is a word count(a hello world code) My forst code pn github.
+This is a word count(a hello world code) My first code pn github.
 Testing on readme file for edit